Planning to quit

 - Work out your reason – Why quit?
 Jot down some key reasons.
 It can make the difference when times get tough.

 - Work out why you smoke – Why do you pick up a cigarette?
 Is it stress?
 Or just pure habit?
 It helps to know why you smoke so you can find strategies to match.
+Take the one-minute smoking quiz to better understand your reasons for smoking.

 - Work out your method – Once you’ve worked out your reasons for quitting, the next step is to choose a method.
 It’s the best way to make sure you have the tools and resources you need to quit for good.
 Find a tailored method that works for you.